 You may also add an existing Amazon Wishlist to your Give InKind page.

-Use Give InKind’s do-not-disturb section to let others know about the recipient’s communication preferences.
+Use the Privacy area of your Page Settings to let others know about the recipient’s communication preferences.

 - Phone Calls: How do the recipients like to communicate – a phone call or text?
 It can be difficult to know when they will be available to answer the phone.
 Asking about preferences lets them know they are being thought of even if they can’t always talk.